The-Animonculory/DogeCraft/GUIDE.md

 * [Decorative Winter](https://www.curseforge.com/minecraft/mc-mods/decorative-winter) - This mod adds several winter themed decorative blocks, some of them based on the Decorative Blocks mod.
 * [Exline's Furniture](https://www.curseforge.com/minecraft/mc-mods/exlines-furniture) - Do you need more decorations for your empty house?
 This mod has everything you need to make your home cozy!

+## Food and Farming
+* [Farmer's Delight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight-fabric) - Farmer's Delight is a mod that gently expands upon farming and cooking in Minecraft.
+Using a collection of rustic tools and workstations, you can improve the foundation of your farm plots, prepare a myriad of hearty meals and snacks, and even gear up a bit better for adventure!
+* [Farming for Blockheads](Farming for Blockheads) - This mod adds a Market block to Minecraft, allowing you to buy seeds, saplings or other things such as bone meal.
+It also adds some farming utilties such as a Chicken Nest, a Feeding Trough, and Fertilizers to improve your crops.
+* [Go Fish](https://www.curseforge.com/minecraft/mc-mods/go-fish) - Go Fish is a fishing enhancement mod for Fabric.
+It takes inspiration from Stardew Valley and Terraria to create a rewarding fishing experience with exciting new loot, creative aquatic creatures, and an incentive to enjoy fishing.

 ## Mobs
 * [Better Animals Plus](https://www.curseforge.com/minecraft/mc-mods/betteranimalsplus) - Better Animals Plus seeks to bring new life and creatures to your worlds, all with a unique flair and aesthetic compared to other mods of the same category.
 * [Creeper Overhaul](https://www.curseforge.com/minecraft/mc-mods/creeper-overhaul) - Creeper Overhaul replaces the vanilla creeper with a variety of different biome-specific creeper types, some friendlier than others.
+* [Friends&Foes](https://www.curseforge.com/minecraft/mc-mods/friends-and-foes) - Friends&Foes is a mod focused on adding all eliminated mobs from the minecraft mob votes and also the forgotten mobs like the Illusioner with a rich lore.
+* [Guard Villagers](https://www.curseforge.com/minecraft/mc-mods/guard-villagers-fabric) - Are you tired of your village dying off because its golem is too lazy?
+Are you tired of essentially defending it all by yourself?
+This mod adds Guards as a solution, as well as new villager-related AI changes.

 ## Miscellaneous
 * [Additional Additions](https://www.curseforge.com/minecraft/mc-mods/additional-additions) - Adds several quality of life items such as climbable ropes, a block rotator wrench, a few new food items and much more!

 ## Tech
 * [Botania](https://www.curseforge.com/minecraft/mc-mods/botania-fabric) - Botania is a tech mod in essence.
 The theme is natural magic, revolving around flora.
 Of course, it's not limited to that.
+* [Fabric Furnaces](https://www.curseforge.com/minecraft/mc-mods/fabric-furnaces) - Fabric Furnaces is my take on the furnace version of the popular mod Iron Chests.
+It adds in new furnaces based on vanilla materials that scale in speed & ability.

 ## Performance
 * [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium) - Sodium is a free and open-source rendering engine replacement for the Minecraft client which greatly improves frame rates and stuttering while fixing many graphical issues.